Health System in Yemen

-Priorities of Health Sector in Yemen
+Priorities of the Health Sector in Yemen

-Since the health sector with its workers and facilities is dependent mainly on incentives offered by the humanitarian actors to sustain the health services for the population, the priority now is focused on;
+Since the health sector, with its workers and facilities, is dependent mainly on incentives offered by the humanitarian actors to sustain the health services for the population, the priority now is focused on;

 - Providing sustainable donations and increasing public awareness of the health crisis in Yemen.